JoshLocke/FS-Laws/An Amendment to Define Non Essential Services.md

 **§1 SHORT TITLE**

-&nbsp;&nbsp;&nbsp; (a) This amendment shall be known, and may be cited as, “To define non-essential services”.
+&nbsp;&nbsp;&nbsp; (a) This act shall be known, and may be cited as, “To define non-essential services”.

 <br/>